ojhaanshu87/Sudoku-Puzzle/README.md

 Sudoku-Puzzle
 =============

-This Code Contain solution of Sudoku Problem
+This Code Contain solution of Sudoku Problem Based on Predefined TestCase as Attached.